daiichigo/Analytics/README.md

 ### Access

-In the readme files for each project, you'll find a link to view each project online.<br><br>
+In the readme for each project, you'll find a link for viewing online.<br><br>
 In this repo you'll find the Jupyter notebooks and html versions.<br><br>
-The datasets for these projects are in the [folder](https://github.com/daiichigo/Analytics/tree/main/datasets) above.
+Datasets are in the [folder](https://github.com/daiichigo/Analytics/tree/main/datasets) above.